box/developer.box.com/content/guides/box-mcp/remote/index.md

 ## Enable Box MCP Server in Box

-Explain how to enable Box MCP:

-## Predefined Box MCP Servers

 Box MCP Servers are listed in the Box Admin Console within Integrations tab.
 Choose Box Integrations & Clients from top navigation and search for MCP in the Individual Integration Controls.

 ## Create unlisted Box MCP server